oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 > structure.

 ### 2.3.1  Content Type and Serialization

+> **NOTE:**  Implementer fFeedback on this proposed approach to conveying the
+> format of the PUBLISH packet payload is strongly desired.
+Alternative
+> proposals are welome.

 OpenC2 messages are conveyed in the payload of MQTT `PUBLISH` control packets.
 As described in the [MQTT-V3.1.1](#mqtt-v311), "the content and format of the data is application specific" and therefore meaningless to the broker.
 This specification allocates the intial two bytes of the payload to inform the `PUBLISH` packet recipient of the format of the remaining payload.
 These bytes are structured as shown in Table PFD.